astromatic/sextractor/src/levmar/README.txt

    for details.

 MATLAB INTERFACE
-Since version 2.2, the levmar distrubution includes a matlab interface.
+Since version 2.2, the levmar distribution includes a matlab interface.
 See the 'matlab' subdirectory for more information and examples of use.

 Notice that *_core.c files are not to be compiled directly; For example,